jamiefarnes/SKA-SIP-DPrepB-C-Pipeline/README.md

 docker-compose rm -s -f
 ```

-The cluster creates three services
+The cluster creates four services:

--   **scheduler**: Published on <http://localhost:8787>.
+-   **scheduler**: The Dask scheduler.
+Published on <http://localhost:8787>.
 This service can be accessed for monitoring and logging using Bokeh.

--   **worker**:
+-   **worker**: The Dask worker service.

 -   **notebook**: Published on <http://localhost:8888> but must log in with the
 token printed in the logs when starting this container
 (eg. `docker logs ska-sip-dprepb-c-pipeline_notebook_1`)

+-   **qa**: The QA service, on which a QA aggregator is automatically started.

 The cluster can then be accessed using:
 ```bash